 A review of selected prealgebra topics including operations with signed rational numbers, solving one and two step single variable linear equations, combining like terms, percents.
 Students needing more than review should take Math 952.

-Graded on Pass/No Pass basis only.
-Not Applicable to the Associate Degree Note: MATH 953X2 may be taken 2 times
+Note: MATH 953X2 may be taken 2 times

 PREREQUISITE: MATH 942 or MATH 943X2 or equivalent as determined through the Crafton Hills College assessment process